Best Time to Visit Svalbard

 When to visit Svalbard… at a glance

-Svalbard in summer (April-September)
+Svalbard in summer (May-September)

 With warmer temperatures and 24hr daylight, snow quickly starts to disappear in May.
 As the land becomes exposed, flowers begin appearing along coasts and on mountain slopes.
 Glaciers creak and groan as they calve icebergs into the fjords, while breeding birds (from geese and swans to Arctic terns and little auks) seize the moment, arriving to breed in their thousands.
 Arctic foxes are busy rearing their young, polar bears are hunting seals on ice floes and along the shore, while walruses can often be seen hauled out in large numbers on pebbly beaches.